-Birds have the microchip inserted in their breast muscle and the bird must weigh at least 100g to be of sufficient size for this procedure.
+Birds have the microchip inserted in their breast muscle.
+The bird must weigh at least 100g for this procedure to work.
 Small birds such as budgies, etc. are not ideal candidates for microchips.
 You will definitely need someone to carefully restrain the bird during the process.

 Veterinarians frequently anaesthetize the bird for this procedure.
-There is minimal pain and discomfort to the bird but the Avian temperament must be dealt with.
+There is minimal pain and discomfort to the bird but the Avian temperament must be considered.

 Insert the needle bevel side up into the breast muscle at about a 45 degree angle to enter replace the above bird section on the full page of the viaject preloaded microchip syringe above with the submitted file

-A microchip's sole function is to store a unique ID number that that links to a complete data storage system in our computer system - it differs from a Global Positioning System, which is used for tracking, and requires a power source such as a battery
+A microchip's sole function is to store a unique ID number that links to a complete data storage system in our computer system - it differs from a Global Positioning System, which is used for tracking and requires a power source such as a battery.

-When a microchip scanner is passed over the skin of a microchipped pet, the implanted microchip emits an RF (radio frequency) signal.
-The scanner reads the microchip's unique ID code that is exclusive and registered to Viaguard Most animal shelters and veterinary hospitals in the U.S. have global scanners that read pet microchips and will identify it as a Viaguard coded number and contact us
+When a microchip scanner is passed over the skin of a microchipped pet, the implanted microchip emits an RF signal.
+The scanner reads the microchip's unique ID code that is exclusive and registered to Viaguard.
+Most animal shelters and veterinary hospitals in the U.S. have global scanners that read pet microchips and will identify it as a Viaguard coded number and contact us.

-Often, when a pet is lost, the owner or breeder contacts Viaguard, and using the microchip number, owner or breeders name, or even telephone number, we will send out an alert in a abroad area where the pet was lost to veterinarians, shelters etc to be on the lookout for this particular pet.
+Often, when a pet is lost, the owner or breeder contacts Viaguard.
+Using the microchip number, owner or breeder’s name or telephone number, we will send out an alert to veterinarians and shelters in a broad area where the pet was lost, to be on the lookout for this particular pet.

 Microchips are passive devices, which means they have no internal energy source.
-They stay dormant until they are activated by a scanner are used by Viaguard.
+They stay dormant until they are activated by a scanner.
 This microchip is defined by specifications developed by the International Standards Organization or commonly known as ISO.
-The microchip ID code format for this chip is defined as a 15-digit numeric code that uses 0-9, where the first three digits represent a country code or a manufacturers code.
-This frequently is considered the "global standard" for pet microchips, and is used by the rest of the pet microchipping world.
+The ID code format for this chip is defined as a 15-digit numeric code that uses 0-9, where the first three digits represent a country code or a manufacturer’s code.
+This frequently is considered the global standard for pet microchips, and is used by the rest of the pet microchipping world.